 Overpopulation

 Overpopulation refers to a situation where the number of people exceeds the capacity of the environment to sustain them, leading to resource depletion, environmental degradation, and diminished quality of life.
-It is influenced by factors such as high birth rates, reduced mortality rates, and migration.
-Overpopulation can result in various social issues, including poverty, unemployment, and increased competition for resources like water, food, and housing.
-Solutions often proposed include family planning, education, and sustainable development practices.
+It is influenced by factors such as birth rates, death rates, and migration patterns.
+Overpopulation can result in increased competition for resources like food, water, and housing, contributing to social and economic challenges.
+Solutions often involve family planning, education, and sustainable development practices to balance population growth with environmental sustainability.

 For more information, visit the Wikipedia entry on Overpopulation.